-The Duke University Medical Center Library's Document Delivery/Interlibrary Loan Services are available to Duke Medicine faculty, staff, and students.
+The Duke University Medical Center Library's Document Delivery/Interlibrary Loan Services are available to Duke Heath faculty, staff, and students.
 If you are too busy to scan materials or need items not available at Duke, this service can help you!

 Instructions for completing request forms:

 You can track the status of your requests through the Web at any time and from any location.